iamthedh7/iamthedh7/README.md

-Hi there !
-- 👋 I'm Duong Hai Nguyen, I was appeared on the Earth in 03/11/2001
+Hi there👋!
+I'm **Duong Hai Nguyen**, I was appeared on the Earth in 03/11/2001

 - 🔭 I’m currently working on University Of Information Technology
 - 🌱 I’m currently learning Computer Science, specifically is Computer Vision and Artificial Intelligence
 - 👯 I’m looking to collaborate on everything about Computer Vision